If I want guests to gather here, I need to create spaces that make hospitality simple. This DIY Outdoor Serving Bar is designed to do just that.

 Depending on the finish of the table, it will probably need to be sanded and a fresh coat of paint.
 I will typically check my paint stash first to see what I’ve got on hand, especially for small projects like this one.
 We’ve got patio cushions in shades of blue on our deck, so I grabbed several blue paint samples to use for this makeover.

 Our deck is a casual space, so I gave it a weathered finish by painting layers of each color with messy strokes.
 I purposely didn’t cover each coat fully, so that the various shades of blue would be visible.
 To finish off the weathered look, I sanded some of the corners and edges to let the original wood show through.

 Part of the reason I chose to keep this little table is due to the shelf at the base.
 It’s great for storage, and depending on your needs, the underside could be left open or closed.

 We need toy storage on our deck, so I chose to create closed storage.
 I screwed simple cup hooks into the underside of the tabletop in order to hang a curtain.

-The kids can easily pull back the curtain and access their toys, yet it looks clean and neat when everything is picked up and we are hosting guests.
+The kids can easily pull back the curtain and access their toys and portable sandbox, yet it looks clean and neat when everything is picked up and we are hosting guests.